16

 Ideal For Trekkers with basic experience seeking their first technical climb, training for higher peaks.
 Strong trekkers seeking their first high-altitude summit; priority on views over technicality.
 Climbers with prior experience or very fit beginners seeking a greater technical challenge.

-• The Company is managed by an experienced team of trekking and climbing guides.
+- The company is managed by an experienced team of trekking and climbing guides.

 Short Itinerary